Defeat of General Braddock. Library of Congress.

 - United States History to 1865

-- USI.5.
-The student will apply social science skills to understand the factors that shaped colonial America by
+- USI.5 The student will apply history and social science skills to explain the social, political, religious, economic, and geographic factors that shaped colonial America by

-- Explaining the political and economic relationships between the colonies and Great Britain.
+- E) explaining the changing political and economic relationships between the colonies and Great Britain, including, but not limited to representative government and self-rule in the colonies.

-- USI.6 The student will apply social science skills to understand the causes and results of the American Revolution by
+- USI.6 The student will apply history and social science skills to explain the American Revolution by

-- Explaining the issues of dissatisfaction that led to the American Revolution.
+- B) identifying the issues of dissatisfaction that led to the American Revolution, including but not limited to the “injuries and usurpation” outlined in the Declaration of Independence

-- USI.5.
-The student will apply social science skills to understand the factors that shaped colonial America by
+- USI.5 The student will apply history and social science skills to explain the social, political, religious, economic, and geographic factors that shaped colonial America by

 Your message has been submitted.